-Requiring an annual report with a public comment period and including the fumigation method in pesticide use reporting will improve transparency, but the regulation also needs to include a timeline or deadline for annual report release.
-We propose that until a ban is in place, June 1st of the subsequent year is an appropriate deadline for issuing the Annual Report.
-The scope of the report must also be expanded beyond the 10 highest-use townships in the state.
-At minimum, it must include all high use townships in each county and those spanning multiple counties.
-The regulation also must include clear requirements for timely tightening of use restrictions if 1,3-D levels documented in air monitoring or predicted by modeling exceed action levels, rather than the vague obligation to "determine if additional restrictions are needed" in the proposed regulation.
+Requiring an annual report with a public comment period and including the fumigation method in pesticide use reporting will improve transparency but the regulation also needs to include a timeline or deadline for annual report release.
+The proposed wording "as soon as reasonably practicable" is inadequate.
+We propose that until a ban is in place, June 1st of the subsequent year as an appropriate deadline for issuing the Annual Report.
+The scope of the report also needs to be expanded beyond the 10 highest-use townships in the state.
+At minimum it must include all high use townships in each county and those spanning multiple counties.
+The regulation also needs to include clear requirements for timely tightening of use restrictions if 1,3-D levels documented in air monitoring or predicted by modeling exceed action levels, rather than the vague obligation to "determine if additional restrictions are needed" in the proposed regulation.
 Clear regulatory triggers have precedence in the field fumigation VOC emission limits (CCRT3 section 6452.2).